The first day of school is nerve wrecking for everyone.

 Education has now shifted and needs an overhaul.
 It no longer prepares future factory workers and the world no longer needs people that only follow orders, we have robots for that.

-We need people that are discisive, driven, passionate and quick.
-People that fail fast, reflection, reassess and move again.
+We need people that are decisive, driven, passionate and quick.
+People that fail fast, reflect, reassess and move again.

 Is our educational system providing that?

 After a sad ending to our school year I embraced what I called “The Summer of Learning”.
 I needed something to super charge my brain and breathe energy into my creative side after being drained by months of online teaching.

 While searching through courses I found an introductory course to SCRUM.

 The research snowballed quickly.
 Suddenly entrenched in blogs about Agile methodology and the SCRUM framework.
 Next I’m ordering <a href="http://<a target="_blank" href="https://www.amazon.com/gp/product/038534645X/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=038534645X&linkCode=as2&tag=jescavallaro-20&linkId=756d44e40e80eb3dc7e4602e12b8f758">Scrum: The Art of Doing Twice the Work in Half the TimeJeff Sutherland’s ‘SCRUM: The Art of Doing Twice the Work in Half the Time’ and devoured it in 4 days.